autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 ### Jail period calculation

-Depending upon fault severity, a slashing penalty may apply validator jailing to bar the validator from committee selection for a number of blocks known as a `jail period`.
+Depending upon fault severity, a slashing penalty may apply *temporary* or *permanent* validator jailing.

+If *temporary*, jailing will bar the validator from committee selection for a number of blocks known as a `jail period`.
 The jail release block number is computed by the formula `current block number + jail factor * history * epoch period` where:

 - `current block number`: The block number at the time of computation (i.e. the last block of an epoch when slashing is applied).
 - `jail factor`: A multiplier measured as a number of epochs, defined as a protocol parameter in the [slashing protocol configuration](/concepts/accountability/#slashing-protocol-configuration).
 - `history`: The number of faults that the validator has been slashed for since registration.
 This applies a reputational factor based on the validator's slashing history over time.
 - [`epoch period`](/glossary/#epoch-period): The period of time for which a consensus committee is elected.
 This is defined as a number of blocks in the Autonity network's [protocol parameterisation](/reference/protocol/) and set in the network's [genesis configuration](/reference/genesis/#public-autonity-network-configuration).

+If *permanent*, the validator becomes [jailbound](/glossary/#jailbound) and there i sno jail release block.
+Permanent jailing is only applied in the case where a validator suffers 100% stake slashing as a member of the consensus committee.

 ### Penalty-Absorbing Stake (PAS)